The only thing worse than being blind is having sight but no vision.Helen Keller

 The Problem with Productivity

-Organizations invest millions of dollars to “optimize” or “streamline” or “right-size” or “standardize” in hopes of squeezing more “productivity” out of its organization much like a tattered over-squeezed orange.
-In the short term, cost-cutting, compliance tactics or changing behaviors and habits are fine and have their place.
+Organizations invest millions of dollars to “optimize,” “streamline,” “right-size,” or “standardize” in hopes of squeezing more “productivity” out of its organization, much like a tattered, over-squeezed orange.
+In the short term, cost-cutting compliance tactics or changing behaviors and habits are fine and have their place.
 But these things do not replace a relevant vision and a compelling business plan.

 As a former consultant, I’ve witnessed countless projects where the client’s team members did not understand the end goal or purpose of the project.
 They worked with consultants because they had to or their boss asked them to.
 But there was no real appreciation or connection between the work that they were doing and a meaningful contribution to their company.

-In fact, oftentimes, I would hear things like,” well, my boss said this project is to achieve X, but for all I know we could be working ourselves out of a job.” or “the goal of the project is X, but that’s what they said about the last project before a bunch of us were laid off or moved to another team.” or my favorite, “I don’t know, I was going to ask you since you probably know better than I.” As a result, we would get resistance, passive-aggressive behaviors, politicking, and just a lot of time-wasting, which was costly.
-Although everyone was very busy and pulling long hours and neck-deep in meetings, objectively speaking, very little productively was happening.
+In fact, oftentimes, I would hear things like, “Well, my boss said this project is to achieve X, but for all I know we could be working ourselves out of a job,” or “The goal of the project is X, but that’s what they said about the last project before a bunch of us were laid off or moved to another team.”
+Or my favorite, “I don’t know, I was going to ask you since you probably know better than me.”
+As a result, we would get resistant, passive-aggressive behaviors, politicking, and just a lot of time-wasting, which was costly.
+Although everyone was very busy, pulling long hours, and was neck-deep in meetings, objectively speaking, very little productivity was happening.

 How to “Fix” our Productivity Problem?

-When we are inspired and touched by a greater vision than ourselves, it will energize us, it will motivate us and it will ignite a fire underneath and within us that will challenge us to run, leap and jump further and higher than we thought we ever could.
-So, if we focused on connecting to the meaning of work, everything else has to align, including productivity.
+When we are inspired and touched by a greater vision than ourselves, it will energize us, it will motivate us, and it will ignite a fire underneath and within us that will challenge us to run, leap, and jump further and higher than we thought we ever could.
+So, if we focused on connecting to the meaning of work, everything else would have to align, including productivity.